-10. Betting
+11. Betting

 If you make any bets during the seven days covered by this diary, please state what they are e.g. book-maker, totalisator, bingo, etc. and give the amounts.
-If you received any winnings during the seven days please give details on page 16.

-11. Cash Gifts or Allowances
+12. Cash Gifts or Allowances

 If you give any cash gifts or pay any cash allowances during the seven days covered by this diary, please record the amount and indicate to whom it was given.